ELF-Lab/ParserTools/docs/morphological_source.md

 ## Templates (`.lexc.j2`)
 Compiling the FST involves generating many `.lexc` files.
 The simplest of these can be generated directly from [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) templates files (`.lexc.j2`).

-For example, the Ojibwe FST generates many `.lexc` files: one for each part of speech (e.g., `ojibwe_nouns.lexc`), one for each pre-element (e.g., `prenouns.lexc`), `root.lexc`, and `all.lexc`.
+For example, the Ojibwe FST generates many `.lexc` files: one for each part of speech (e.g., `ojibwe_nouns.lexc`), one for each pre-element (e.g., `prenouns.lexc`), and `root.lexc`.
 The simplest of these files (namely the pre-element ones and `root.lexc`) are compiled from templates found in [the templates folder](https://github.com/ELF-Lab/OjibweMorph/templates) in OjibweMorph.
 These very closely resemble `.lexc` code but also contain python function calls, which dynamically generate required content, in a special format as shown in the example below (`OjibweMorph/templates/root.lexc.j2`):

 ```
 {#